ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 ## Notes for Future Researchers

 In Gertrude Conant's recollections, she notes that Ellen Gould "looked a great deal like Miss Mills," so when looking for photos of either woman, one must be cautious not to mis-identify one for the other.

+I believe there is ample contextual evidence to suggest that Emily was a member of the Ladies Aid Society and also involved in some capacity with the Red Cross, although I don't believe I have direct evidence of these.

 My own speculation after reading many of the Ithaca Journal "gossip columns" from Emily's lifetime is that there may be a good probability that Emily, or someone very close to Emily was the author during a period that included the final years of Hannah's life.
 The fact that Hannah was written of so much and in such glowing terms, and just the tone and subtle phrasing of references to the Hannah's life and in other entries that reference the Mills store.
 I realize I am trying to see this connection, but to me the wording suggests a disciplined detachment.